Jwan622/checkpoint_rails_worst_app/README.md

    (3.2ms)  SELECT "articles"."id" FROM "articles"
   0.000000   0.000000   0.000000 (  0.006992)
 ```
-The real time is 0.006992 for the AR query.
-Ruby is about 300% slower.
+The real time is 0.006992 for the pure AR query.
+The Ruby query is about 300%+ slower.

 For example, this code is terribly written in the Author model: